Eastpointe, Michigan: Education

+Higher education

+Eastpointe is also served by Macomb Community College's South Campus, which is located in Warren, two miles north of the city.

+Wayne County Community College District's Mary Ellen Stempfle University Center is located in Harper Woods, just across 8 Mile from Eastpointe.

 State and federal government facilities

 The U.S. Postal Service operates the East Detroit Post Office in Eastpointe.

 The Michigan Secretary of State has a branch office in Eastpointe.

-People and events

-Politics and business

-David Wawrzynski of East Detroit (class of 88) started the food delivery service Wok To You (specializing in Chinese food) in the basement of his parents home on Lambrecht in 1991.
-Still operating in 2023.
+Notable people

 Raised in Eastpointe, Douglas A. Brook (b.
 1944) was United States Assistant Secretary of the Army (Financial Management and Comptroller) from 1990 to 1992 and Assistant Secretary of the Navy (Financial Management and Comptroller) from 2007 to 2009.